 The question may be asked why it can only be resized, enlarged, or reduced from the top left?
 The answer is that the other parts, the bottom, and the right, can also be used to write and insert text.
 This is the case where you want to write text inside the Drawable and display it in the View.

 A set of programming tools that can use the ADT process in Android are located in the android-SDK / tools installation folder.

 In addition to Drawables, custom Drawables can also be used.
 Drawables that are proprietary can be used with Canvas and customized to suit your needs.

 1- Create a project based on the Empty Activity template.

 2- Project names have been selected in this tutorial com. vogella. android. drawables. custom.

-4- Now in order to be able to use the class you created above, you need to configure your layout file as below
+4- Now, to be able to use the class you created above, you need to configure your layout file as below

-Now if you want to use the class you created above, you have to make the layout settings as below.
+If you want to use the class you created above, you have to make the layout settings below.
 In this case, you need to make sure that the settings you made in the layout section are as follows or not.

 Set the MainActivity class.

-In this part of the tutorial you will learn what drawables are and what they can be used for.
-Did you know that drawables for images and their scales can be very effective and can be used to adjust them?About our Android and iOS app development services
+In this part of the tutorial, you will learn what drawables are and can be used for.
+Did you know that drawables for images and their scales can be very effective and used to adjust them?About our Android and iOS app development services